alemati/simpleDungeonGeneratorTiralabra2019/documentation/testDocument.md

 rooms or bunch of very little rooms).
 In that case flood fill alghoritm has to go deep and sometimes it can be too deep.
 One solution that I can think of is to force flood fill alghoritm to stop going deeper and shut it down.
 Then start new recursion from where last one ended.

+## This document will be supplemented in the future.